zengxiaofei/HapHiC/README.md

 2022-11-07 17:50:08 <HapHiC_cluster.py> [recommend_inflation] You could try inflation from 1.20 (length ratio = 0.75)
 ```

 In some cases, HapHiC cannot get the "best" one.
 It could be due to inappropriate parameters or extensive assembly errors.
-Check whether the parameters used are correct / appropriate and then try to tune the parameters for assembly correction, contig / Hi-C link filtration, or Markov Clustering:
+Check whether the parameters used are correct/appropriate and then try to tune the parameters for assembly correction, contig/Hi-C link filtration, or Markov Clustering:

 ```
 2022-11-19 13:20:38 <HapHiC_cluster.py> [recommend_inflation] It seems that some chromosomes were grouped together (length ratio = 0.5)...